Publications

 In a model that allows for both demand- and supply-side considerations, we examine the consequences, for the structure of income tax, and for tax authority anti-avoidance efforts, of the growth of mass-marketed tax avoidance schemes occurred in recent years.

-The Scandinavian Journal of Economics, forthcoming, 2022
+The Scandinavian Journal of Economics, 2023

 We study tax avoidance and tax evasion in a intertemporal setting.
 Our model shows that non-compliance behaviour may result in a Laffer curve for fiscal revenues and that the revenue-maximizing tax rate is lower the more effective is avoidance at shielding taxpayers from fines.